 This privacy notice is for use by employers to advise employees, workers, contractors and other individuals who are employed or engaged by the business about the collection, storage and use of personal data by the employer.
-A privacy notice should be given to everyone whose data is collected and processed, include job applicants.
+A privacy notice should be given to everyone whose data is collected and processed, including job applicants.

 12. Memorandum to Board of Directors

-The board of directors of a company need to understand GDPR and have overall responsibility for a company’s compliance with GDPR.
+The board of directors of a company needs to understand GDPR and have overall responsibility for a company’s compliance with GDPR.
 This memorandum highlights the key areas that the company need to understand with regard to GDPR so that the board understands the implications of failing to comply with GDPR.

 – LawBite GDPR Team